eclipse-set/browser/README.md

 **Note**: While we attempt to keep the browser up to date as much as possible, there may be delays towards getting a new CEF/Chromium version into this component.
 As a result we highly suggest to not use this browser component with untrusted websites (e.g. the internet).

-The current CEF/Chromium version can be found in `CEF_VERSION.txt`.
+The CEF/Chromium version being used can be found in `CEF_VERSION.txt`.

+### Supported Platforms

+Currently only Windows x64 is supported.

 ## Build Instructions